mabbason/botkeeper/README.md

 This probably ended up being my biggest mistake.
 The project didn't really seem like it needed a "real" database so I just used a simple fs.write operation to update a json.
 This mostly works fine... mostly.
 But there is a persistent (and inconsistent) bug that I don't think will be solved unless it is hooked up to a real database.
 Hindsight it wouldn't have taken that long to get Mongo going, but I was trying for expediency and it cost a little in the end.

+### Additional Work

-### Testing
+#### Testing

-The testing is definitely thin.
-I am not familiar with testing MUI components, or if there is even a difference so I just figured I would start by adding tests to the backend first.
-I never made it to the frontend for testing and even the backend is very thin.
-So this would definitely be a future work type thing.
+The testing is really thin.
+I am not familiar with testing MUI components, or if there is even a difference from testing regular React functional components so I just figured I would start by adding tests to the backend first.
+I never made it to the frontend for testing and even the backend is barely there.
+With more time, I would definitely add more testing.

+#### Validation

+I really wanted to throw the joi validation library in here since Mike mentioned it, but I just didn't have time to go back and add it in.
+The validation in both apps is minimal.
+By minimal I mean that for inputing the bot name on the fullstack app, I force the user to only enter letter characters.
+Also in the cli app, the inputs are stripped out to letter characters and commas only to force a type of validation.